opencoweb/coweb/docs/intro/openg.rst

 To illustrate this point, imagine Cathy inserts `pears` ahead of bananas in the list while Alice is busy making concurrent edits.
 Cathy's `insert` creates a new item which Alice has yet to receive.
 It is impossible for Alice to be concurrently updating, creating, or deleting the value of Cathy's new item because her application is not even aware of it yet.

 Now imagine Cathy deletes `bananas` while Alice is busy making edits.
-Cathy event carries no value only the position of the deleted item in the list.
+Cathy's event carries no value only the position of the deleted item in the list.
 It is nonsensical for Alice's operation engine instance to add a value to it and so it leaves Alice's `delete` event alone, with `null` value.

 Position adjustments
 ####################